Shiner-2/CNPM/README.md

 **Priorities:**
 - Educational value and alignment with school curriculum.
 - Safe and ad-free environment for her daughter.
-- Features that allow her to track Emma's progress and identify areas for improvement.
+- Features that allow her to track Thang's progress and identify areas for improvement.

 **Parenting Style:**
-- Supportive and proactive in Emma's education.
+- Supportive and proactive in Thang's education.
 - Encourages learning through play and interactive activities.
 - Values a balanced approach to technology, ensuring it's used as a tool for learning rather than just entertainment.